-The following paragraph explains why Customer Loyalty is so important for a business and what makes it an almost indispensable market advantage in this day and age.
+The following paragraph explains why customer retention is so important for a business and what makes it an almost indispensable market advantage in this day and age.

 It should be clear to everyone that the market is changing rapidly as technology progresses, opening up new opportunities and therefore constantly putting existing strategies under scrutiny.
 After all, those who rely only on concepts from previous years are quickly in danger of falling behind with outdated methods.

-In order to keep these regular customers, the company can use various Customer Loyalty measures.
+In order to keep these regular customers, the company can use various customer retention measures.
 We are now presenting some tried and tested approaches.

-Since voluntary Customer Loyalty is more sustainable and better for both customer and the company, we only present measures which boost this type.
-Firstly, two basic loyalty programs steps that do not only concern customer service:
+Since voluntary customer retention is more sustainable and better for both, customers and the company, we only present measures that boost this type.
+Firstly, two basic retention programs steps that do not only concern customer service:

 If you master these basics, you should build on this solid basis with the following three points:

 - Use name tags